-Florida MIECHV is committed to the principles of continuous quality improvement (CQI) and supports efforts at both the state and community-level to improve the effectiveness of the support and services provided to families with young children.
-These principles include:
+Florida MIECHV is committed to the principles of continuous quality improvement (CQI) and supports state and community efforts to improve the effectiveness of the support and services provided to families with young children.

 Create a culture of quality using data to improve home visiting services and programs for Florida families and communities.